To Venus and Back: Critical reception

 The studio disc of To Venus and Back is recognized as one of Amos's most experimental yet melodic, and received generally positive reviews.
 Some critics praised its originality, innovation and unpredictable song structures, with one reviewer describing the album as having "some of the best vocals of her career, embedded in modern, special-effects-laden soundscapes that move from electronica-spiced piano pop and hip-hop to ambient space music", while some begrudged the album because of its overuse of electronic instruments and lack of Amos's trademark simplistic sound, most present on albums such as Little Earthquakes (1992) and Under the Pink (1994).

 The album received two 2000 Grammy Award nominations: Best Female Rock Vocal Performance for "Bliss" and Best Alternative Music Album.

 Commercial performance

-To Venus and Back, priced higher than Amos's previous releases because of its two-disc format, sold 112,000 copies in the US in its first week and debuted at number 12 on the Billboard 200, number 18 on the Top Canadian Albums, and number 22 on the UK Top 40, breaking her run of three consecutive UK Top 10 albums.
+To Venus and Back, priced higher than Amos's previous releases because of its two-disc format, sold 112,000 copies in the US in its first week and debuted at number 12 on the Billboard 200, number 18 on the Top Canadian Albums, and number 22 on the UK Albums Chart, breaking her run of three consecutive UK Top 10 albums.

 Two months after its release in November 1999, the album achieved RIAA Certification, reaching Gold and Platinum sales status simultaneously, due to the release being a double CD set.
 To Venus and Back remained on the Billboard 200 for 11 weeks, with its final position at number 189 for the week of January 8, 2000, before falling off the chart.
 As of May 2008, the album has sold 458,000 copies in the US, according to Nielsen SoundScan.